clab/lstm-parser/README.md

 Note-1: you can also run it without word embeddings by removing the -w option for both training and parsing.

-Note-2: the training process should be stopped wheen the development result does not substantially improve anymore.
+Note-2: the training process should be stopped when the development result does not substantially improve anymore.
 Normally, after 5500 iterations.

 #### Parse data with your parsing model